SIPs: Succinct Interest Points from Unsupervised Inlierness Probability Learning: Related work

-All previously mentioned works as well as our work tackle interest point detection.
-In particular, our goal is to determine succinct interest points at detection time.
-An alternative approach would be to first extract and describe a large set of interest points, and then reduce them to a minimal set sufficient for localization in post-processing.
-Several approaches exist where this reduction is based on whether specific features are repeatably detected in multiple images observing the same scene \cite{Turcot09iccvw,Li10eccv,Park13cvprw,Cao14cvpr,Dymczyk15icra}.
-Interestingly, learning to predict from single images whether already-extracted features are likely to be matched has been already proposed \cite{Hartmann14cvpr,Dymczyk16threedv}, but in both cases as a filtering step of already-extracted features.
-Instead, we directly identify (and meaningfully score) succinct interest points in the detector.
+{\bf A posteriori compression} An alternative approach to finding minimal sets of interest points would be to first extract and describe a large set of interest points, and then reduce them to a minimal set sufficient for localization in post-processing.
+Several approaches exist where this reduction is based on whether specific features are consistently detected in multiple images observing the same scene \cite{Turcot09iccvw,Li10eccv,Park13cvprw,Cao14cvpr,Dymczyk15icra}.
+Learning to predict from single images whether already-extracted features are likely to be matched has also been proposed \cite{Hartmann14cvpr,Dymczyk16threedv,Yi18cvpr}, but again as a filtering step of already-extracted features.
+Instead, we directly identify succinct interest points in the detector.